gauravichavan89/Operating_and_Visualizing_Robotic_Manipulator_by-_OS_Independent_Web_Application-/README.md

+## Validating Inverse Kinematics
-1. For robot arm mechanism, we have provided two scripts of matlab.
+For robot arm mechanism, we have provided two scripts of matlab.
 One for forward kinematics, one for inverse kinematics.
 Put six positive angles in forward kinematics(forward_kinematics.m), which will result a 4*4matrics, in this format, where px, py px is the final position and first 3*3 matrix is rotation.
 Put these values on the